Minoru Kiuchi: LDP politician

+Notable Initiatives during Ministerial Tenure

+Involvement in the Expo 2025 Osaka/Kansai

+On May 2, 2025, Kiuchi, in his capacity as State Minister responsible for the Cool Japan Strategy, appeared in cosplay as Joe Shimamura, the protagonist of Cyborg 009 by manga artist Shōtarō Ishinomori, during a talk show at Expo 2025 Osaka/Kansai.
+The event was part of a government-organized cultural program aimed at promoting anime and manga to a global audience.
+Together with well-known cosplayer Enako, Kiuchi highlighted the potential of Japanese pop culture to revitalize regional areas and attract international tourism.
+He also emphasized the importance of combining high-quality content with the unique character of Japan’s regions to strengthen the country’s cultural and economic presence worldwide.:

+Expanding German-Japanese Cooperation in High-Tech and Space Exploration

+On June 26, 2025, Kiuchi, in his capacity as State Minister for Science and Technology Policy as well as for Space Policy, signed two significant bilateral agreements together with Germany’s Federal Minister of Education and Research, Dorothee Bär.

+By signing a Letter of Intent, both sides reaffirmed their commitment to deepening scientific cooperation.
+The focus lies on cutting-edge technological fields such as breakthrough innovations, quantum engineering, fusion power, and AI-driven robotics.
+In addition, the agreement aims to strengthen research security, scientific integrity, and academic freedom.

+In the field of space exploration, the cooperation was renewed through a Joint Declaration of Intent.
+Kiuchi and Bär expressed their intention to continue advancing joint missions and projects—particularly in Earth observation and satellite communications.

 Political positions

 On his official website Kiuchi describes his political positions as follows:

 Economics

 Kiuchi decries the increasing class divide in Japan, which he alleges was brought about by market fundamentalism and the undue dominance of large businesses at the expense of small- and medium-sized businesses.
 He blames this imbalance on overly close ties between the corporate and the political world and vows to remedy the situation by separating the spaces within which small and large businesses are meant to thrive.
 He aims to achieve this through government intervention.

 Agriculture

 Kiuchi calls for an expansion of Japan's primary sector, through which he intends to increase Japan's rate of food self-sufficiency of currently only 40% (based on caloric intake), preserve rural landscapes, make accessible new sources of fresh water, and secure areas otherwise prone to natural disasters such as landslides.

-The environment
+Environment

 While affirming the necessity of solutions on a macro-level, such as R&D and the reduction of CO_{2} emissions and energy consumption, Kiuchi proposes further action on a local and individual level, such as recycling, volunteer activities, and a change in people's lifestyles and way of thinking.
 He criticizes biofuel for further decreasing Japan's food self-sufficiency.